henryl74/pp3-hangman/README.md

 # Hangman Flow Chart

-A flow chart was created with the main purpose to map the steps to follow throughout the implementation process of this game, I signed up for a free account with [Lucid Chart](https://www.lucidchart.com/pages/) to be able to produce the below chart.
+A flow chart was created with the main purpose to map the steps to follow throughout the implementation process of this game.
+I signed up for a free account with [Lucid Chart](https://www.lucidchart.com/pages/) to be able to produce the below chart.

 ![Hangman Flow Chart](images/flow_chart.png)